Cush-K/wk1-Code-Challenge/Challenge 2/README.md

 The solution provided allows one to prompt a user to input the speed of a car, then proceeds to let the user know whether the driver's speed is okay, and if not, it indicated that the driver has earned demerit points.
 Once a driver exceeds 12 demerits points, their licence is suspended.

+To run the program, open the challenge2.html file and follow the prompts.